 One of the contributors to NYC’s sustainability drive is the growing application of public and private spaces as urban gardens.
 New Yorkers create green spaces across the city.
 For instance, this includes rooftop and balcony gardens and introducing natural elements into residential and commercial buildings.

-Thanks to several farmers’ markets popping up all over the city, local gardeners, farmers, and other eco enthusiasts develop more green spaces to grow produce.
+Thanks to several farmers’ markets popping up all over the urban areas, local gardeners, farmers, and other eco enthusiasts develop more green spaces to grow produce.
 GrownNYC, a local organization dedicated to boosting NYC’s quality of life, initiated this trend.

 Most buildings in NYC will impose a fine on owners/tenants who don’t follow recycling rules.
 Unfortunately, recycling is not as effective as it should be.
 According to the city’s Department of Sanitation, New York City recycles only about a fifth of its garbage — 18 percent from homes and about 25 percent from businesses.